Information about applying for a place at a selective school in North Yorkshire.

 The application round to apply to sit the bulk tests in the September before the year of entry into Year 7 runs from May until 23 July 2017.

-The bulk selection tests are held on two Saturdays at Ripon Grammar School and Ermysted's Grammar School in September and children need to attend both test days.
+The bulk selection tests are held on two Saturdays in September and children need to attend both test days.
+For entry in September 2018 the tests will be held on Saturday 9 September 2017 and Saturday 16 September 2017.

 Late applications can still be made to sit the selective tests for entry in 2017.
-You will be notified of the dates for the test which will be held in April or during the summer term 2017.
+Please contact the admissions, transport and welfare team for information regarding test dates.

 To apply to sit the selective test please complete this application form.